Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 I know the cooling part is a drag but it helps a whole lot in the end result.

-After the matcha is cooled, I add a ridiculous amount of ice to a glass, pour the almond milk into the glass, a splash of simple syrup and then pour in the matcha.
+After the matcha is cooled, add a ridiculous amount of ice to a glass.
+And then, pour the almond milk (or milk of choice) into the glass and a splash of simple syrup.
+Lastly, pour in the matcha.
 As a result, there is unbridled happiness!

 I mean…this isn’t really a recipe but more of an idea of inspiration?
 (I hope…?)